bioimage-io/collection/README.md

     a) superseded: This staged resource version has not been published and also will not be published in the future.
     b) A copy of this staged version has been published as a new resource version. (note: the resource/publish version is not neccessarily identical with the stage number)

+Additionally an 'error' status may be shown if an exception occured.
+This also may be the case for invalid inputs.

 ```mermaid
 graph TD;
     unpacking[1: unpacking]-->unpacked[unpacked]